egrosdou01/personal-blog/blog/2024-10-05-sveltos-day2-operations/sveltos-cilium-tetragon-day2-operations.md

 ```

 :::tip
-Ensure the labels set to the managed clusters are correct.
+Ensure the labels set are correct.
 We will use them at a later step.
 :::

 ## Step 2: Custom ConfigMap, Cilium, Tetragon Deployment